jorge-allende/DesktopCleaner/README.md

   - **Others**: Any file types not explicitly listed
 - Creates folders dynamically if they do not exist.
 - Moves files to the corresponding folder based on their extension or filename.
-- Automatically runs daily at 8:00 AM using the `schedule` library.
+- Logs all actions to desktop_cleaner.log.
+- Can be automated to run daily at a specific time using system-level schedulers (e.g., Cron, Task Scheduler).

 ## Prerequisites